apoapse1/somnium-fur-enderal/source/2_Gameplay.rst

    :alt: Pistolshot
    :align: center

 Somnium is designed to be played in third person.
 Great effort has been made to bring this game into the modern feel of popular action games.
-You are able to lock on to targets, dodge with a keypress, your ranged weapons have a proper aiming line so that you can easily tell where you will hit while in third person, and your power attacks are accomplished with a modifying-key rather than a held normal input.
+You are able to lock on to targets, dodge with a keypress, your rifles have a proper aiming line so that you can easily tell where you will hit while in third person, and your power attacks are accomplished with a modifying-key rather than a held normal input.

 .. _Controls-reference-lable: